Schottky Group

 Properties

-Change the Type property to any of the different examples.
+Change the Type property to any of the following types:

 Also, try changing the Conjugate By and/or UCG Transform properties.
 Using different combinations of these properties, you can generates many different designs.